 Here’s all you need:

 - Protein powder: Check this post out for a list of the 4 fave brands I like to alternate in my shakes.
 For this recipe, use chocolate-flavored protein powder.
+Vanilla protein powder is fab, too.

 - Almond butter: This is the best!
 A great alternative to the usual peanut butter in my smoothies, plus it’s rich in healthy fats.
 Almond butter may lower your risk for heart disease and improve your heart health too!
+Use your favorite nut butter to up the nutrition and flavor profile to your liking.
+Cashew butter, anyone?

 - Coffee beans (3-4): You can also choose to use 1 tablespoon of (cold) brewed coffee instead.
 For the beans, I like the bold and bright flavor of these organic arabica beans.

 - Ice cubes: You’ll want it nice, cold, and thick.
 Yum!
+Some people may opt for coffee ice cubes.
+You can even put leftover brewed coffee in ice cube trays in the fridge.

 How Much Protein Do I Need A Day?

 The typical sedentary adult should have at least 0.8 grams of protein for every kilogram of body weight.
 So on average, sedentary men should have around 56 grams of protein per day and women should have approximately 46 grams.
+Whether it’s plant-based protein or sources like poultry, lean beef, or protein powder, the benefits of protein to your overall health are many.
+So don’t skimp on protein!

 How do you calculate your protein intake?
 Simply multiply your weight in pounds by 0.36.
 You can also use an online protein calculator that will factor in your daily activity level.